Alice's Shop

 More great books have been written in Oxford than in almost any other city on earth.
 Tolkien wrote The Lord of the Rings in his Merton College study and drank with C.S.
 Lewis at the Eagle and Child on St Giles'.
 Lewis Carroll invented Alice for the daughter of Christ Church's dean.
 Philip Pullman set His Dark Materials around Jordan College (a fictionalised version of Exeter).
 And Colin Dexter sent Inspector Morse into almost every pub in the city.
 Oxford is not just a setting for literature: it shaped it.

 J.R.R.
 Tolkien and C.S.
-Lewis were the core of the Inklings, an informal literary group that met on Tuesday mornings at the Eagle and Child pub on St Giles' (the "Bird and Baby" to regulars).
-After the Eagle's back room became too noisy, they moved across the road to the Lamb and Flag.
-Tolkien was a fellow at Exeter College (1911-1915) and later Merton Professor of English (1945-1959) at Merton College.
+Lewis were the core of the Inklings, an informal literary group that met on Tuesday mornings at the Eagle and Child on St Giles'.
+After the back room became too noisy, they moved across the road to the Lamb & Flag.
+Tolkien was a fellow at Exeter College (1911-1915) and later Merton Professor of English at Merton College.
 Lewis was a fellow at Magdalen College for nearly three decades.
-The Kilns, Lewis's home in Headington, is open for tours by appointment.

 Charles Dodgson (Lewis Carroll) was a mathematics lecturer at Christ Church for most of his adult life.
 The Alice stories were first told to Alice Liddell, daughter of the college dean, during a rowing trip on the Thames.
 Christ Church's hall, with its ornate fireplace, inspired key scenes.
-Across St Aldate's, Alice's Shop is the original "Old Sheep Shop" from Through the Looking-Glass, now selling Wonderland memorabilia.
+Across St Aldate's, Alice's Shop is the original "Old Sheep Shop" from Through the Looking-Glass.

-Colin Dexter's Inspector Morse novels and the subsequent TV series used Oxford as an atmospheric backdrop for murder.
+Colin Dexter's Inspector Morse novels and the subsequent TV series used Oxford as an atmospheric backdrop.
 Morse drank at the King's Arms, the White Horse, and the Turf Tavern.
 Filming locations included Brasenose, Wadham, Hertford, and Exeter colleges.
-The Randolph Hotel on Beaumont Street appears repeatedly.
-Morse walking tours remain popular, and the Turf Tavern has a plaque commemorating the series.

-Blackwell's on Broad Street is one of the great bookshops of the world, with the cavernous Norrington Room underground containing over three miles of shelving.
+Blackwell's on Broad Street has the Norrington Room underground containing over three miles of shelving.
 The Bodleian Library shop stocks academic titles and literary gifts.
 For rare and antiquarian books, Sanders of Oxford on the High Street has maps, prints, and first editions.

 The real shop that inspired Tenniel's illustration in Through the Looking-Glass — now selling all things Alice.